 I travelled to Sydney as my first solo international travel.
 The culture of Sydney is vast with beautiful locations and people.
 I found it absolutely safe as I travelled to my hotel from the Airport by Metro while asking people about the route and they were extremely helpful.
 Also in my entire trip, I commuted by public transport and felt very safe throughout my journey.

-I remember one night I missed the last hop and hop the bus and it was raining at that time.
+I remember one night I missed the last hop and hop on the bus and it was raining at that time.
 I was quite far from my hotel and walked for almost 40 minutes to reach my hotel.
-Trust me, it was such a remarkable walking experience for me as I enjoyed my conversation with strangers, was watching the roadside stalls and was enjoying the rain.
-Neither I found any uncomfortable staring from unknown nor any misbehaviour.
+Trust me, it was such a remarkable walking experience for me as I enjoyed my conversation with strangers, watching the roadside stalls and enjoying the rain.
+Neither I found any uncomfortable staring from the unknown nor any misbehaviour.